alovajs/alovajs.github.io/api/method.md

 ## method.context

-Create an Alova instance for the current method.
+The alova instance associated with the current method.

 - **Type**